582751489/PDTR/README.md

 For mAP calculation, you also can refer to the [C++ code for Oxford Building](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/compute_ap.cpp).
 We use the triangle mAP calculation (consistent with the Market1501 original code).

+For more evaluation process, go to this ling [Evaluation for PDTR](https://github.com/582751489/Evaluation_for_PDTR.git)

 ## Visualization

 ```python vis.py